thoughtworks-jumpstart/guides/docs/backend-web-development/express-error-handling.md

 });
 ```

+Since Express.js middleware run in the order that they are called, define error handler functions **last** so that they will be correctly called when there is an error.

 Refer to the script: [Express.js playground: error_handler_example_2](https://github.com/thoughtworks-jumpstart/express-playground/blob/master/error_handler_example_2.js).

 We can define properties to the error object such as a `code` so that we can return the correct status code in the response header.